 The Rapid Mortality Surveillance (RMS) Report has been providing empirical estimates of the mortality-based high-level indicators for monitoring health and the performance of the Department of Health since 2012.
-It provides information to track Outputs 1 and 2 of the health-related targets of the Negotiated Service Delivery Agreement (NSDA) and health-related targets of the Medium Term Strategic Framework (MTSF).
-Deaths registered on the National Population Register by the Department of Home Affairs are the main data source for the most recent estimates while earlier estimates of the MMR and non-communicable disease premature mortality rates are based on adjusted data from cause-of-death data from Stats SA up to 2016 (being the most recent year for which vital registration data have been released).
-The Neonatal Mortality Rate is based on adjusted data from the District Health Information System (DHIS) up to 2018.
-Efforts to improve the completeness of death registration are still required and the delay in the release of cause of death report is a concern.
+It provides information to track the National Development Plan (NDP) health goal to increase life expectancy at birth and selected outcomes outlined in the NDP and the Department of Health's Strategic Plan for 2020/21 - 2024/25.
+Deaths registered on the National Population Register by the Department of Home Affairs are the main data source for the most recent estimates while less up-to-date estimates of the MMR and non-communicable disease premature mortality rates are based on adjusted cause-of-death data from Stats SA up to 2017 (being the most recent year for which vital registration data have been released).
+The Neonatal Mortality Rate is based on adjusted data from the District Health Information System (DHIS) up to 2020.
+Efforts to improve the completeness of death registration are still required and the delay in the release of cause-of-death statistics is a major concern in the context of the substantial increase in deaths in 2020.